Beasts of No Nation (film): Plot

-The battalion's many victories earn them a summons to the rebel headquarters, where the Commandant, accompanied by Agu, Strika, and a few other soldiers, go to meet with the NDF leader, Dada Goodblood.
-Goodblood, who stresses the importance of public image in the wake of the conflict becoming world news, denies the Commandant his promised promotion to General, and removes him from command.
+The battalion's many victories earn them a summons to the rebel headquarters, where the Commandant, accompanied by Agu, Strika, and a few other soldiers, goes to meet with the NDF leader, Dada Goodblood.
+Goodblood, who stresses the importance of public image in the wake of the conflict becoming world news, denies the Commandant his promised promotion to General and removes him from command.
 The Commandant's lieutenant, Two I-C, will take control of the battalion, and the Commandant will be made Deputy Chief of Security under the leader.
-The Commandant views this as an insult, and leaves to "celebrate" with his men at a brothel.
+The Commandant views this as an insult and leaves to "celebrate" with his men at a brothel.
 While the adult soldiers spend the night with the brothel's women, one of the women shoots Two I-C. Two I-C accuses the Commandant of orchestrating the incident before dying, while the Commandant insists it must have been a botched attempt against himself.
 The prostitute professes that it was an accident, but the Commandant and his men shoot the women and leave the city.

 Now on the run from their own faction as well as their enemies, the battalion suffers heavy losses.
 Air strikes and supply shortages kill Strika and many others.
 The survivors take shelter at a gold mine for several months, hoping to find gold to pay for supplies.
 Ammunition runs out, leaving the group with no way to defend themselves from encroaching enemy forces.
-Following a confrontation between a frustrated Preacher and paranoid Commandant, Agu and the soldiers all abandon the Commandant to surrender, ignoring his warnings that they will merely be thrown in jail and disowned by their families.
+Following a confrontation between a frustrated Preacher and a paranoid Commandant, Agu and the soldiers abandon the Commandant to surrender, ignoring his warnings that they will merely be thrown in jail and disowned by their families.
 Shortly after, they are detained by UN troops.

 The younger members of the battalion are sent to a missionary school in a safe part of the country, while Preacher and Randy decide to run away to rejoin the war.
 Agu avoids the other children, who play games and enjoy the comfort and safety of the school.
-Agu suffers from drug withdrawal and is tormented by what has happened and has nightmares about it.
-Eventually, Agu tells the school's counselor that he has done some terrible things, which he fears will make her see him as a "beast".
-Instead he tells of how he used to be a good boy from a family who loved him.
+Agu suffers from drug withdrawal, is tormented by what has happened, and has nightmares about it.
+Eventually, Agu tells the school's counselor that he has done some terrible things, which he fears will make her see him as a "beast."
+Instead, he tells her how he used to be a good boy from a family who loved him.
 The final scene shows Agu finally joining the other boys as they swim and play in the ocean.